debugip/devnet-tracker/_topics/2-understanding-and-using-apis.md

 ---
-title: Network Fundamentals
+title: Understanding and Using APIs
 layout: default
 ---

-## Network Fundamentals
+## Understanding and Using APIs

 - [ ] Sample learning item 1
 - [ ] Sample learning item 2